parmentelat/asynciojobs/README.md

 We can replay the prevous scenario, adding the monitoring loop as a separate job.

-However, we need to declare this extra job with `forever=True`, so that the scheduler knows it **does not have to wait** for the monitoring loop, as we know in advance that it will never return.
+However, we need to declare this extra job with `forever=True`, so that the scheduler knows it **does not have to wait** for the monitoring loop, as we know in advance that this monitoring loop will, by design, never return.

 ```python